WHY OPTIMISE IMAGES?

 If you use a good WordPress image optimisation plugin, it will use thumbnails of various preset image sizes, detect the device, (eg table) used for seeing images and then serve up the best size image for the device.

-You can configure image optimisation plugins to either losslessly compress for better quality or lossy compressed images for even more speed and slightly less quality.
-With me being an SEO practitioner I go for less quality in preference for faster loading images which can account for over half the page load speed time.
+You can configure WordPress image optimisation plugins to either losslessly compress for better quality or lossy-compress images for even more speed and slightly less quality.
+As an SEO specialist, I go for less quality in preference for faster loading images which can account for over half the page load speed time.
 You can adjust the quality of lossy images.
+Configure image optimisation plugins to save in next-generation image formats such as .webp.
+Also, test site wide lazy loading images.

 IMAGE OPTIMISATION TIPS FOR SEO